na-na-hi/renget/archive/pmdhelloworld.md

 I saw the words pop up in the corner of my vision.
 A faint green line seemed to extend from my centre, the other end inside the tree.
 My body picked itself up from the ground, and floated towards the tree.
 As I reached the point I had been looking at, I began to hover in place.

 `OH WHAT FRESH HELL IS THIS.
-I HAVE TO PLAY A FUCKING POINT-AND-CLICK ADVENTURE GAME TO MOVE AROUND.`
+I DON'T EVEN HAVE DIRECT CONTROL OVER MY OWN MOVEMENTS.`

-Idly floating next to a tree, I looked towards a different tree a little ways away, and concentrated on ==MOVING== there.
+Idly floating next to a tree, I looked towards a different tree a little ways away, and concentrated on moving there.
 My body complied, hovering over to the other tree, automatically moving around the rocks and trees along the path.
 Well, it seemed like I had figured out moving around at the very least.
 I wasn't going to be a sitting duck if somebody picked a fight with me - although it wouldn't be too difficult to catch up with my leisurely pace, and I had no doubts about being unable to defend myself from attacks.

 I kept at it for a little while, moving between trees and rocks, experimenting with how my movement worked.
 Thankfully, it looked like the 'commands' - for lack of a better word - were fully interruptible.
 I won't have to worry about hovering off in a direction I didn't mean to go in.
-After making sure I had a little more experience with moving around, the sky had begun to turn dark.
+A while later - after making sure I had a little more experience with moving around - the sky had begun to turn dark.
 Being alone in the woods after the sun had gone down seemed like a bad idea - I had no idea what the natural predator of the Porygon is, and I had very little desire to find out.

 Trouble was, I had no clue whatsoever where I was.
-I could be anywhere in the world (whichever world that it was) - and Porygons didn't seem to come with a GPS system built-in, sadly.
-Still, any where's probably better than a random clearing in the forest at night.
-While I was weighing up the chances of finding the nearest village/town/city and ending up in a Pokéball or a government test site, my thoughts were interrupted by a loud roar echoing throughout the forest.
+I could be anywhere - I didn't seem to come with any sort of map system built-in, sadly.
+Still, anywhere would probably be better than a random clearing in the forest at night.
+There was no sign of any path leading in any direction - so I did the next best thing.
+Choosing a random direction, I struck out, hoping that I would stumble across any sign of civilisation.

-With the decision of staying here or leaving made up for me, I headed out in the opposite direction to the roar - hoping that whatever I stumbled across would have some resemblance of civilisation.

 ***

 I was utterly lost.
 Wandering through the forest in a single direction was getting me nowhere - all the trees, rocks and small clearings had started to blend together into identical areas with no land marks.
 And to make matters worse, night had fully fallen, shrouding the whole area in an eerie darkness - only the full moon gave off any semblance of light.
-Actually - as I looked a bit closer at the night sky, there was no sign of the man in the moon, or any other recognisable stellar object.
+Actually - as I looked a bit closer at the night sky, I was struck with the uneasy feeling of something being wrong.
+Of the stellar objects that I could see, I recognised none of them.

-`I CAN SCRATCH THAT HOPE OF STILL BEING ON EARTH I GUESS.`
+`I CAN SCRATCH OUT THAT HOPE OF STILL BEING HOME.
+I GUESS.`

 At least I'd managed to not stumbled into anyone in the darkness.
-I had the feeling that if anyone with even a single working eye was nearby, I would've been spotted instantly - I stood out like a sore thumb in the woodland environment; pink and blue were never the best colours for camouflage, unless you were hiding in an eraser factory.
+I had the feeling that if anyone with even a single working eye was nearby, I would've been spotted instantly - I stood out like a sore thumb in the woodland environment; pink and blue were never the best colours for camouflage.

 I hovered silently over the forest floor, listening out for any noises that could be another creature.
 Thankfully, it seemed that none of whatever denizens lurked here were nocturnal, as the only sound I could hear was the wind rustling through leaves and the soft creak of branches swaying.
 I figured that I'd lucked out - however long this journey took, at least it was so far uneventful.

 Perhaps thinking that jinxed me - as the next clearing I came up had what appeared to be a set of stairs slap bang in the centre.
-This cemented it.
-Either I was living out a creepypasta, or I've been shuffled off into a Mystery Dungeon game.
-Hopefully this was one of those games where it turns out the partner was the chosen one and not me.
-No way I'd be able to do anything like what happened in those games, considering it'd taken me this long to learn how to move.
+Another memory flickered into the back of my mind.
+Mystery Dungeons.
+Areas of the world that had been affected by an odd phenomena, causing strange effects within an localised area - with the only way out being to get to the end.

+Pausing, I shook my head to clear my thoughts.
+Where had that come from?

-Still - I had a basic understanding of how these dungeons worked (if they worked the same as the games, that is).
+Still - I had a basic understanding of how these dungeons worked (*How* did you know that? a quiet voice in my mind asked).
 Manoeuvring myself closer to the incongruous masonry work, I got a much better look at them - perfectly made stone steps leading down, with the bottom shrouded in darkness.
-Looking at them, I knew that I wasn't getting out of here without an escape orb or reaching the bottom of this dungeon - and since I hadn't found any escape orbs on this level, the only way out of here was downward.
+Looking at them, I knew that I wasn't getting out of here without reaching the deepest part of this forest.

 ***

 For a Mystery Dungeon, it was surprisingly empty.
 I'd not seen a single Pokémon while I had been floating my way through the level to the next staircase.
-Weren't these places supposed to be swarming with mad beasties attempting to beat the snot out of you?
-Not that I was complaining - if I could see the day out without encountering the Pokémon equivalent of a homeless crackhead, I'd score that as a win.
+Weren't these places supposed to be swarming with feral beasties attempting to beat the snot out of you?
+Not that I was complaining - if I could see the day out without encountering a Pokémon trying to kill me, I'd score that as a win.

 Figuring that this was one of the safer dungeons, I made the (perhaps questionable) decision to explore the floor a little more.
 After all, these places were usually full of loot, right?
 Getting out of here with some cash and items would be pretty nice if I ever made it to a town.